 The vegan black bean burger is an easy and healthy way to satisfy the burger craving and can be as versatile as the classic beef burger without the fat, cholesterol and guilt.
-Once you get the basic recipe, you are only limited by your own imagination.
-They can be blended in a food processor, like a Cuisine Art, to mimic the homogenous texture of a hamburger, or ingredients can be chopped finely to add color and texture to the burger.

 - 6 cups cooked black beans*

 - 1 1/2 cup quinoa (may substitute with rice, bread crumbs or other grain)